SIMSHIFT: A Benchmark for Adapting Neural Surrogates to Distribution Shifts: Introduction

-In practice, however, models are often deployed in settings where simulation configurations differ from those seen during training.
-This \emph{distribution shift} \cite{quionero-candela2009datasetshift} often leads to significant degradation in performance \cite{bonnet2022airfrans, herde2024poseidon, subramanian2023towards}, making reliable deployment of neural surrogates in industrial workflows less likely.
-Some industry relevant studies propose post simulation correction~\citep{zellinger2020multi}, identify limited parameter variation as a constraint~\citep{elrefaie2024drivaernet}, or consider out of distribution tasks without tailored solutions~\citep{bonnet2022airfrans}.
+In theory, machine learning models assume i.i.d. samples.
+In practice, however, models are often deployed outside of their training distribution.
+This \emph{distribution shift} \citep{quionero-candela2009datasetshift,wang2023scientific} often leads to a significant performance degradation \citep{bonnet2022airfrans, herde2024poseidon}.
+A prominent example is clinical microscopy: models trained with data collected at a few hospitals often fail when deployed at others because microscopes, staining protocols, and lighting conditions differ \citep{tellez2019computational_pathology, koh2020wilds}.
+For neural surrogates an analogous ``instrument shift'' arises from new initial conditions, such as material parameters or mesh geometries not encountered during training.
+Robustness to such distribution shifts is crucial for adoption and deployment of models also because it is becoming a compliance requirement, as stated by Article 15 of the EU AI Act~\citep{EUAIAct2024}.

-While methods for increasing out of distribution performance have been at the center of research for a long time \cite{quionero-candela2009datasetshift, ben2006analysis, shimodaira2000improving, sugiyama2007direct, huang2006correcting,ganin2015dann,cmd}, to the best of our knowledge, no benchmark systematically investigates such methods on simulation tasks \cite{gupta2022pdearena, takamoto2022pdebench, ohana2024thewell, bonnet2022airfrans, elrefaie2024drivaernet, elrefaie2024drivaernetpp, luo2023cfdbench, toshev2023lagrangebench}.
-Addressing this gap is particularly relevant in scientific and industrial settings, where generating ground truth simulation data is costly and limits the diversity of training configurations.
-In contrast, parametric descriptions, such as material types or structural dimensions, are often readily available or easy to generate.

-This problem is known as \emph{\ac{UDA}} \cite{ben-david2010learningfromdifferentdomains}, where parametric (input) descriptions and full simulation outputs are available for each \emph{source} configuration, while only input descriptions are provided for \emph{target} configurations, without corresponding outputs.
-Decades of \ac{UDA} research have produced effective methods for addressing domain gaps~\cite{wilson2020UDAsurvey, kouw2019review, pan2010transferlearningsurvey}, yet their potential for \ac{PDE} surrogate modeling remains largely unexplored.
+While methods for increasing out-of-distribution performance have been at the center of research for a long time \citep{ben2006analysis, shimodaira2000improving, sugiyama2007direct}, to the best of our knowledge, no benchmark systematically investigates such methods on physics based simulation tasks.
+Addressing this gap is particularly relevant in scientific and industrial settings, where generating ground truth simulation data is costly, limiting the diversity of training configurations.
+In contrast, parametric descriptions serving as model inputs, such as material types or structural dimensions, are often readily available or easy to generate.
+This problem is known as \emph{\acf{UDA}} \citep{ben-david2010learningfromdifferentdomains}, where parametric (input) descriptions and full simulation outputs are available for each \emph{source} configuration, while only input descriptions are provided for \emph{target} configurations, without corresponding outputs.